shinydevseries/shinydevseries_site/content/authors/nstrayer/_index.md

 +++

-Nick Strayer is a PhD candidate in biostatistics at Vanderbilt University.
+Nick Strayer is a software engineer on the Shiny team at RStudio.
 Nick has been at the forefront of telling powerful stories through data analyses and visualization, such as in his previous roles at the New York Times and the Johns Hopkins Data Science Lab.
 He has authored many R packages leveraging the power of javascript within R & Shiny, such as  [shinysense](http://nickstrayer.me/shinysense) and [manhattanPlotr](https://github.com/nstrayer/manhattanPlotr).